200-Hour Amara Teacher Training

 Now taking applications

 Embark on a life-changing journey to deepen your practice and learn how to teach.

 Elevate your love of yoga to the next level !

 Our comprehensive cross-disciplinary program will introduce you to the transformational, multi-layered path of yoga.
 It will help you progress your personal practice, increase your confidence and encourage you to find your own unique voice.
 Yoga is evolving from an ancient practice to contemporary practice and our teacher training program celebrates and includes best practices from all major lineages of yoga.

-Linda Lehovec has been practicing yoga since 2000.
-A dancer and choreographer, Linda has been teaching yoga since 2004 at the University of Illinois where she is currently on faculty in the Department of Dance and at Amara.
+Linda Lehovec (E-RYT 200 )has been practicing yoga since 2000.
+A dancer and choreographer, Linda has been teaching yoga since 2004 at the University of Illinois where she is currently on faculty in the Department of Dance and at Amara for over 9 years.
 Linda will be teaching principles of anatomy, asana, how to observe bodies, and hands-on adjustments.